mayaremington/mayaremington/README.md

 ### My Data Science Portfolio
-Welcome to my repository of machine learning projects, all written in Python (plus a bit of SQL).
-Enjoy!
+Welcome to my repository of machine learning projects!
 <!--
 **mayaremington/mayaremington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.